aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 Pre-commit hooks are a great way to automatically check and clean the code.
 They are executed when committing changes to git .
 This can be useful when several people are working on the same package with different code styles, but also to help finding some typos, mistakes, etc...

-In this post we are dealing with `git` pre-commit hooks for Python code, with the [`pre-commit`](https://github.com/pre-commit/pre-commit) package.
+In this post we are dealing with git pre-commit hooks for Python code, with the [`pre-commit`](https://github.com/pre-commit/pre-commit) package.
 We will not go into much details regarding the different configurations of all the possible hooks.
+[Here](https://pre-commit.com/hooks.html) is a list of some supported hooks.
 What we want is basically to format the code, remove unused imports and sort and classify these imports (standard library < external libraries < local imports).

 First we need to install [`pre-commit`](https://github.com/pre-commit/pre-commit), which is a framework for managing and maintaining multi-language pre-commit hooks: